Legislative Summary: Selected Bills Recently Enacted as Public Laws That Relate to Local Units of Government

 - Contracts for Asphalt Work Under the "Local Public Contracts Law" (Chapter 201, A-2229, approved 1/11/2016)

 This law is intended to protect local governments and contractors from fluctuations in the price of asphalt cement.
 The law provides that any bid specification for the performance of goods or services under the “Local Public Contracts Law” that includes the purchase of or use of 1,000 or more tons of hot mix asphalt shall include a pay item for an asphalt price adjustment reflecting changes in the cost of asphalt cement.
-If a bid specification includes less than 1,000 tons of hot mix asphalt but the work may eventually require 1,000 tons of more, the bid specification must also include the pay item for an asphalt price adjustment.
-Contracts cannot be divided to disaggregate the quantity of hot mix asphalt.
+If a bid specification includes less than 1,000 tons of hot mix asphalt but the work may eventually require 1,000 tons or more, the bid specification must also include the pay item for an asphalt price adjustment.
+Contracts cannot be divided to dis-aggregate the quantity of hot mix asphalt.
 The asphalt price adjustment will be calculated in accordance with the formula in the “New Jersey Department of Transportation Standard Specifications for Road and Bridge Construction.”

 - Posting of Law Enforcement Officer Address/Phone on Internet (Chapter 226, S-1447, approved 1/19/2016)